whossname/basic-db/README.md

 The autoincrement value for this id field will be stored in the master table.
 This simplifies the record sort order and auto increment feature, removeing the need for the sqlite_sequence table.

+**NOTE** the "id" field has not been implemented, I am currently reconsidering it's usefulness.

 ## Database File Format